The Addison Society is a student-run debating society at Queen's, open to all members of the College.

 The Society was founded in 1883 by a group of mathematicians at Queen’s who wanted to improve their cultural understanding.
 Inspired by the values of College alumnus Joseph Addison, it has been run on and off over the years to promote cultural and intellectual discussion in College between students of any subject.

 Each term it invites guest speakers to dine with its members and to give talks on a wide variety of topics.
 In the past it has entertained journalists, actors, and other professionals from many walks of life.
 The society aims to provoke stimulating, open, and free debate alongside the experience of formal dining in an intimate setting.

 Student positions are held for a year.
-The current committee stands as:
+The committee members for 2020-21 are:

 Co-Presidents: Mary Oboh and Myla Sayyed

 Treasurer: Afra Sterne-Rodgers